Danielle Stislicki Update: Pay It Forward Weekend Aids Search For Missing Woman

 — Inquisitr News (@theinquisitr) March 2, 2017

-At press, a Go Fund Me campaign offering a reward for information that will lead to Danielle had jumped to $32,105, surpassing its original goal of $25,000 by several thousand dollars.
-Danielle’s employer, MetLife is offering a $50,000 reward, and the Independence Green apartment complex where Danielle lives is offering another $50,000, making the current reward $132,105.
+At press, a Go Fund Me campaign offering a reward for information that will lead to finding Danielle had jumped to $32,105, surpassing its original goal of $25,000 by several thousand dollars.
+Danielle’s employer, MetLife, is offering a $50,000 reward, and the Independence Green apartment complex where Danielle lives is offering another $50,000, making the current reward $132,105.

 Anyone who has information regarding Danielle Stislicki is urged to call the Farmington Hills Police Command Desk at 248-871-2610 or Crime Stoppers at 1-800-SPEAK-UP or 1-800-773-2587.
 Those who call with any information about the missing woman can remain anonymous if they so desire.